Spendesk raises $9.9 million to build your next corporate card

 As for employees, Spendesk centralize all expenses in a modern interface.
 You can track your expenses and upload receipts.
 Spendesk will pre-fill information and help you match invoices with expenses thanks to a mobile scanning feature.
 You can finally export all expenses to a format that is compatible with accounting software.

-“We are building a platform that simplifies your company’s operational spendings — supplier payments, corporate expenses, card expenses,” Spendesk founder and CEO Rodolphe Ardant told me.
+“We are building a platform that simplifies your company’s operational spending — supplier payments, corporate expenses, card expenses,” Spendesk founder and CEO Rodolphe Ardant told me.
 “Everything goes through Spendesk with validation processes and the ability to control everything.
 Behind the scene, we’re automizing most of the tasks for the financial team.
 It makes them save an incredible amount of time every day.”

 -